FilipRokita/minecraft-server-docker/README.md

 7. **Detach and Stop the Container**
     - Use `Ctrl + P`, then `Ctrl + Q` to detach from the container.
-    - Run this command from `mcsrv` folder to stop the container:
+    - Run this command inside `mcsrv` folder to stop the container:
     ```bash
     docker compose down
     ```